AshleighAdams/LuaFlare/README.md

 - [x] Add the additional command --version
 - [ ] Remove other threading methods, only keep coroutines
 - [ ] Apache site installer for acting as a reverse proxy.
+- [ ] Possibly remove SSL support:
+	- Should it be provided by the reverse proxy?
+	Could the reverse proxy ever be on a different machine, thus unsafe to transmit data?

 # Non-generic Name Proposal